ronaldseoh/s2orc/README.md

-# SPECTER/SciDocs data preparation with S2ORC
+# Multi-domain SPECTER/SciDocs data preparation with S2ORC

 Please also take a look at [the original S2ORC README](README_original.md) for the introduction to S2ORC.